Fort Lauderdale

 Factors to Be Aware of If You Are Considering a Short Sale Purchase in Florida

-Posted on June 19,2023 in Business Law
+Posted on August 22, 2025 in Business Law

 Plantation Real Estate LawyerOn the face of it, a short sale may seem like a great opportunity for a buyer.
-In the majority of these transactions, because the seller is seeking to sell quickly – because of potential foreclosure or other debt-related issues – the asking sale price is often much lower than it would be under a normal real estate transaction.
-However, short sales can present a range of challenges and complexities for both buyers and sellers.
-The following are some of the more common challenges.
-If you are considering purchasing a home through a short sale, it is important to consult with a Fort Lauderdale, FL real estate attorney first in order to avoid these issues.
+In the majority of these transactions, the seller is seeking to sell quickly – because of potential foreclosure or other debt-related issues – so the asking sale price is often much lower than it would be under a normal real estate transaction.

 In a short sale, the seller owes more on the mortgage than the property's current market value.
 Consequently, the lender's approval is required to accept a lower payoff amount.
 Lender negotiations and the decision-making process can be protracted and unpredictable, adding further uncertainty to the transaction.